 But beyond that, Knots Landing Season 14 is bliss.
 And it ends with the most wonderful wink to the audience, with a moment harkening back to Season 3, the last time Ann Marcus was in charge, and the true start of the series.
 Marcus was there at the (true) beginning; she and her gifted team of writers were there to oversee the ending.
 Primetime will probably never see another soap with the enduring affection Knots Landing engenders; thank goodness Ann Marcus was there to set it on its course, and to see it safely home.

 Want more Knots?
-Check out my posts on Season 3, Ann Marcus's first stint as headwriter; Season 4, a shrewd and ultimately successful reinvention; and Season 9, in which the show once again gets back to basics, after a couple unrecognizable years.
-All highly worth revisiting.
-Also Season 7, in which Dallas scribe David Paulsen, newly installed as headwriter, shows an astonishing lack of affinity for the characters; and Season 11, in which the show jumps the track -- and jumps back.
+Check out my posts on Season 1, which establishes the characters and struggles to set the tone; Season 3, in which new headwriter Ann Marcus masters the challenges inherent in the show's premise; Season 4, a shrewd and ultimately successful reinvention; Season 7, in which Dallas scribe David Paulsen, newly installed as headwriter, shows an astonishing lack of affinity for the characters; Season 8, in which the characters return, but the plotting goes haywire; Season 9, in which the show once again gets back to basics, after a couple unrecognizable years; and Season 11, in which the show jumps the tracks -- then jumps back.